 Boundaries & Creative Lives

 None of these is more or less important than the others.
 It is just as important to be clear about what you will allow another person to do with your body (who, how, and when you will be touched for example) as to set firm limits around how you will allow others influence your emotions or beliefs.
 It is also important to note that we must set and respect boundaries within ourselves.
 I set boundaries around the way I may treat my own body to protect my health, I have rules about how I may critique my own work or self criticize.
 And this is an important point for many of us.
 It is no more OK for you to say “I’m a worthless piece of shit” than it is for anyone else to say that.
 (You are not, and no one is allowed to tell you otherwise.)

 Boundaries are deeply connected with our creative lives.
 Creativity flows out of your whole being, and is deeply influenced by your interior health.
 While suffering and difficult circumstances can absolutely be inspiration for our creativity, we need boundaries to foster the energy, health and space to actually produce creatively.
 Whether you are trying to come up with creative solutions to software issues at work, or helping your child work through a difficult time with a friend you need fuel in the tank.
 That takes space, space that won’t be there if you haven’t set healthy boundaries.
-When we are exhausted, or beat down, or sick it is far more difficult to produce the beautiful, useful, or necessary things that are waiting in our souls.
+When we are exhausted, or beat down it is far more difficult to produce the beautiful, useful, or necessary things that are waiting in our souls.

 The Boundary Challenge